astriaorg/docs/docs/bridging/testnet/withdraw-from-flame-testnet.md

 ```

 ::: tip
-In order to bridge out of Flame you must have a balance of native funds to pay
+In order to bridge out of Flame on `dawn` you must have a balance of native
-for gas.
-For Flame, this is the `transfer/channel-0/utia` bridged from Celestia.
+funds to pay for gas.
+This is the `transfer/channel-0/utia` bridged from
+Celestia.
 :::

 To make the following commands easy to copy and paste, export the `RPC_URL`: